 I haven’t yet decided if Loch Vale is prettier in the summer or the winter.
 Either way, it’s quite possibly the most beautiful lake I’ve ever seen!

 Sky Pond can be reached in the winter, but the terrain beyond Loch Vale can be highly avalanche prone so we opted not to continue.
-If you do plan to do a winter hike to Sky Pond, appropriate avalanche gear (beacon, shovel, probe) should be part of your packing list.
+If you do plan to do a winter hike to Sky Pond, appropriate gear should be part of your packing list.
 You will also likely need snowshoes.

-I know the crowds can be off-putting for many people, but I promise this is a hike that’s well worth it.
-The only bottleneck was at Timberline Falls since that section of trail is extremely narrow; aside from that, we were always able to hike at our own pace and find our own space.
+I know the crowds can be off-putting for many people (us included), but we braced ourselves for the masses and did our best to enjoy the journey.
+The only bottleneck was at Timberline Falls since that section of trail is extremely narrow; aside from that, we were generally able to hike at our own pace and find our own space.
 And, as is always the case in Colorado, the earlier you begin your hike, the less crowded it will be.

 The Important Stuff: